SkykekDevs/skykek-engine/docs/spec.md

     $.color(fruit: "banana") = "yellow"
     $.color(fruit) = "green"

- The code says that if a call is made to the `color` method with 2 parameters (`this` and `fruit`) and if the value of the last parameter (i.e. `fruit`) is equal to `"apple"`, then we return the value `"red"`.
-If instead the last parameter is `"banana"`, we return `"yellow"`.
+ The code says that if a call is made to the `color` method with 2 parameters (`$` and `fruit`) and if the last parameter (i.e. `fruit`) is equal to `"apple"`, then we return the value `"red"`.
+If instead the last parameter is equal to `"banana"`, we return `"yellow"`.
 Finally, if the last parameter doesn't match either of those two choices, we return "green".

  In the map generated from the source code, this method is an entry with key `"color"` and value